stalniy/casl/docs-src/src/content/pages/guide/install/en.md

 [aurelia]: http://aurelia.io
 [prisma]: https://www.prisma.io/

+## 3rd party packages

+There are also 3rd party packages which we can utilize in our projects.
+To find them, just [search on NPM using "casl" keyword](https://www.npmjs.com/search?q=keywords:casl)

+> Add "casl" in [package.json#keywords](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#keywords) array to show up your CASL based package in that list

 ## NPM, YARN, PNPM

 Installation through package manager is the recommended way to install CASL.
 To install the latest stable version run: